Jacques Visschers: Post-playing career

 After his football career Visschers worked in several roles in the financial sector.

-He ended up as a financial director for Nimox.
-Besides his work, he was still actively involved in football.
-From 1967 until 1977 he was a board member of the VVCS, the Dutch Association for Professional Football players.
+Outside of his work, he was still actively involved in football.
+From 1967 until 1977 he was a board member of the VVCS.
 In 1978 Visschers was asked to join the KNVB’s arbitrary commission and later he joined the KNVB's financial commission.
-After his professional football career, Visschers was NAC's team manager.
+He also acated as a team manager for NAC.

-From the nineties onwards, Visschers postponed his voluntary activities and supported NAC Breda from the stands.
-In 2003 Visschers joined NAC's supervisory board, after the club was saved from near bankruptcy.
+From the nineties onwards, Visschers postponed his voluntary activities and supported NAC Breda as a fan.
+In 2003 Visschers joined NAC's supervisory board, following the club's near bankruptcy.
 From 2003 onwards, he was responsible for football affairs and scouting.

-Despite earlier denials towards fans and stakeholders by management and the Board members, it appeared at the end of season 2009–2010 that NAC's financial position was not stable.
-The club lost €3.2 million that season, due to rebuilding the stadium and buying too expensive players.
-Board members Visschers, Willem van der Hoeven, and Bas Koomans resigned and Bas van Bavel became new chairman.
+Despite earlier denials by management and the Board members, it appeared at the end of season 2009–2010 that NAC's financial position was not stable.
+The club lost €3.2 million that season, due to a stadium rebuild and high player transfer costs.
+Board members Visschers, Willem van der Hoeven, and Bas Koomans resigned and Bas van Bavel became the new chairman.

+Visschers died in Brema on 22 August 2020.

 Honours

 For his services to Dutch football, Visschers received the KNVB distinction De Nederlandse Leeuw (English: Dutch Lion).
-NAC's chairman Willem van der Hoeve granted Visschers NAC Breda's Member of Honour title for his services for the club.
-On 24 August 2008 Visschers was crowned as a member of the Order of Orange-Nassau.
-He received his membership for his great contributions to football in Breda and his special contributions to the Dutch football.
+NAC's chairman van der Hoeven granted Visschers NAC Breda's Member of Honour title for his services for the club.
+On 24 August 2008 Visschers was awarded status as a member of the Order of Orange-Nassau for his contributions to Dutch football, especially in Breda.